 Neurology Programs and Services

-The Concussion Program at Children’s National Health System evaluates, monitors and manages the care of children and adolescents with concussions (known as mild traumatic brain injury).
+The Concussion Program at Children’s National Hospital evaluates, monitors and manages the care of children and adolescents with concussions (known as mild traumatic brain injury).

 Electroneurodiagnostic tests are noninvasive procedures that assess the electrical patterns of the brain in order to detect abnormalities.

 To treat your child’s epilepsy, our program offers a complete range of individualized care plans – from minimally invasive surgery to dietary therapies.
 Learn more about our treatment options and how to schedule an appointment.